ELEMENTARY

 – Dr. Maria Montessori

-All Elementary students take field trips throughout the year, exploring the wide variety of museums and cultural experiences available in Washington, DC., Maryland and Virginia metroplolis.
+All Elementary take field trips throughout the year, exploring the wide variety of museums and cultural experiences available in Washington, DC., Maryland, and Virginia metropolises.
 Upper Elementary students go on a special trip to Maryland’s Echo Hill Outdoor School in the fall.

 Prime’s Elementary program is a great place to ‘learn how to learn’ and lay a strong academic foundation.
 Because these students are together for so many years, they also hone their social skills, develop empathy, and build lasting friendships.
 Elementary students leave Prime remarkably confident and poised and ready for middle school and beyond.